Daywalkerchen/awesome-extension/README.md

 - Add optional alternates for some emotes to make content on existing sites a bit more fun.
 This option can be enabled via the popout fun.
+- Add overall counter of inserted emotes.
+(Can be resetted via the popout)

 ## Getting Started